jimmywarting/native-file-system-adapter/README.md

 -----

 If you have chosen to `openDirectory` when the polyfilled version is in use (`input[webkitdirectory]`) than you can't get any write access to it.
 So unless you are using chanary with experimental flags or enabled the [Origin Trials](https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md) for beta testing on your origin, then you better use `saveFile` instead to be safe.
+It's also possible to query/request permission.

 ### Testing